Actcheng/100-days-of-code/r2-log.md

 4. Data structures
 5. Compare different weather API

+### R2D56: 20 Oct, 2019
+Coding challenge on stack (but looked at solution).
+Loaded json to file, improved auto-suggestion, changed scss to match the style.
+Need to deal with clicks.

 ### R2D55: 19 Oct, 2019
 Coding challenge: 200 problems done!
 Adding autosuggestions to the aeronet mini app.